Part of thefamily

 Is the beach a good place for dogs?

 At Dog Friendly Cottages, there are two things we know for sure; the beach is an excellent place for dogs, and dogs love the beach.
 Sea, sand, and rolling dunes make the beach a paradise for our four-legged friends, with loads to see and do.
 From digging to paddling to chasing seagulls down the shore, your dog is sure to want to be beside the seaside.
+Looking for some more dog walking inspiration?
+Check out our dog-friendly forest walks!

 Why aren’t dogs allowed on some beaches?